mgrider/SwiftGameUtils/README.md

 # SwiftGameUtils

-This is just a swift package containing a collection of classes I've found useful in various projects.
+This is just a swift package containing a collection of classes and structures I've found useful in various projects.

-For now, use at your own risk.
+There are some tests you might use as examples, but for now, use at your own risk.

+As of this writing, all "grids" are square grids.

 ## Contents

-- `GenericGameGrid` - This is the meat and potatoes of this package, basically a way to hold a multidimensional array of state objects.
-(Note that, if you don't need complex state, `GridGame` assumes state is an `Int`.
-Warning that it might be removed in favor of `GenericGridGame<Int>`, which should be functionally identical.)
+- `GenericGridGame` - This is the meat and potatoes of this package, basically a generic class meant to hold a multidimensional array of state structures.
+Meant to represent a game's model.
+(Note that, `GridGame` is a non-generic class that does the same thing, but assumes that your state is an `Int`.
+Warning that it might eventually be removed in favor of `GenericGridGame<Int>`, which should be functionally identical.)
-- Most other structures in this package (`Coordinate` and `Direction` in particular) only exist to reference/access states in the `GenricGameGrid`.
+- `Coordinate` is a struct with `x` and `y` properties that is heavily used the API.
+- `Direction` is an enumeration of the 8 grid-spaces around a given coordinate.
-- `Chess` and `Tetromino` - These are simple structures meant to represent some relative grid movement.
+- `Chess` and `Tetromino` - These are some structures meant to represent common grid movement or relative relationships between grid coordinates.
-- `UIView+GenericGrid.swift` and `UIView+GenericGridInteraction.swift` – These files contain `UIView` subclasses specifically tailored to represent a `GenericGameGrid`.
+- `UIView+GenericGrid.swift` and `UIView+GenericGridInteraction.swift` – These files contain `UIView` subclasses specifically tailored to represent a `GenericGridGame`.

 ## TODO